AngleProtocol/angle-docs/concepts/stable-seekers/faq-stable.md

 ## Do I still own the collateral I bring to the protocol to mint agEUR?

-No. Unlike in Maker's system, Angle's protocol works with swaps from a user perspective, meaning that the collateral brought to get stablecoins no longer belongs to the person who brought it: it belongs to the protocol which keeps it in reserves and uses it to back the minted stablecoin.
+No. Unlike in Maker's system, Angle's protocol works with swaps from a user perspective, meaning that the collateral brought to get stablecoins does not longer belongs to the person who brought it: it belongs to the protocol which keeps it in reserves and uses it to back the minted stablecoin.

 ## Are the agEUR minted borrowed from the protocol?